Elgg/Elgg/docs/guides/web-services.rst

 applications.
 While we call the API RESTful, it is actually a REST/RPC hybrid similar to the APIs provided by sites like Flickr and Twitter.

-To create an API for your Elgg site, you need to do 3 things:
+To create an API for your Elgg site, you need to do 4 things:

+-  enable the web services plugin
 -  expose methods
 -  setup API authentication
 -  setup user authentication